Tips: Email Marketing 101

 - Emails with social sharing options increase clickthrough rates by 158%

-And with that, we present 11 incredible reasons why your business needs to start sending emails.
+And with that, we present 11 incredible tips including reasons why your business needs to start sending emails.

 Great Emails Are Inexpensive (But Never Cheap)